Brian Johnson (kicker)

-Brian Johnson (born March 5, 1999) is an American former professional football placekicker.
-He played college football at Virginia Tech and signed with the Chicago Bears as an undrafted free agent in 2021.
+Brian Johnson (born March 5, 1999) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and signed with the Chicago Bears as an undrafted free agent in 2021.
 Johnson was also a member of the New Orleans Saints and Washington Football Team.
+He holds the NFL record for most field goals made without missing, at 10.

 College career

 Johnson was a member of the Virginia Tech Hokies for five seasons, redshirting as a true freshman.
 He finished his collegiate career with 54 field goals on 71 attempts (76.1%) and all 131 of extra points he attempted.

 Professional career

-Chicago Bears (first stint)
+Chicago Bears

 Johnson was signed by the Chicago Bears as an undrafted free agent on May 13, 2021.
-He was waived on August 31, 2021, during final roster cuts and re-signed to the team's practice squad the following day.
+He was waived on August 31, during final roster cuts and was re-signed to the team's practice squad the following day.

 New Orleans Saints

 Johnson was signed by the New Orleans Saints off the Bears' practice squad on October 12, 2021.
-He made his professional debut on October 25, 2021, against the Seattle Seahawks on Monday Night Football and made a field goal with 1:56 left in the fourth quarter to put the Saints ahead in a 13–10 win.
-He was waived on November 19, 2021.
+He made his professional debut on October 25, against the Seattle Seahawks on Monday Night Football and made a field goal with 1:56 left in the fourth quarter to put the Saints ahead in a 13–10 win.
+Johnson was waived by New Orleans on November 19.